OCHA-DAP/ds-floodscan-ingest/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The primary purpose of this repo is to host a pipeline to copy AER Flood Scan data to our Azure Blob Storage.
+The primary purpose of this repo is to host a pipeline to copy AER FloodScan data to our Azure Blob Storage.

 Raw data provided in 2 formats (for both SFED & MFED):